csgohacks/master-guide/cheat-software/pastes-and-scams.md

 VeteranCheats, this is getting kind of annoying...

+## Daxhack

+Promoted by shady people, obviously a paste of osiris.
+Dev puts no effort into the project at all.
+Filled with alot of broken features

 ## Project Infinity

 Project Infinity also has a free version, but since it has been identified as a paste and having a terrible detection rate, we do not recommend you to try it out, despite for some reason a lot of youtubers have chosen it to demostrate how CSGO cheating looks like.